getkyo/kyo/README.md

 ### Displaying Kyo types

-Due to the extensive use of opaque types in Kyo, logging Kyo values can lead to confusion, as the output of `toString` will often lead out type information we are used to seeing in boxed types.
-For instance, when a pure value is lifted to a pending computation, you will only see the value if you call `.toString`:
+Due to the extensive use of opaque types in Kyo, logging Kyo values can lead to confusion, as the output of `toString` will often leave out type information we are used to seeing in boxed types.
+For instance, when a pure value is lifted to a pending computation, you will see only that value when you print it.

 ```scala
 import kyo.*